 1. Experience the Famous Sheep Show and Farm Tour of Agrodome

 Let’s be honest, you probably told your kids that New Zealand is full of sheep before jetting off here.
 Make sure their expectations are lived up to by checking out the sheep show and farm tour at Agrodome!
 You’ll have the option to watch a show on sheep shearing and wool spinning or see the variety of New Zealand farming on the farm tour.
 Or you could do both!
 Farmers will introduce you to sheep, cattle, deer, llamas, alpacas, emus and ostriches to feed them, while you’ll also get a chance to feed yourselves with organic fruit orchard and honey tastings.
-Learn more about Agrodome on Viator and Tripadvisor.

-Location: 141 Western Road, 10km (6 miles) from Rotorua city centre.
+Location: 141 Western Road, 10 km (6 mi) from Rotorua city centre.

 2. See the Forest From a Different Perspective on the Redwoods Treewalk

 Daytime or under the beautiful night lighting, families can enjoy a unique eco-experience on the Redwoods Treewalk.
 Look out for native birdlife and see the forest from an unusual perspective on the 700m (766 yards) long walkway with 28 suspension bridges taking around 40 minutes to complete.
 As long as your kids can walk, the experience is suitable, safe and fun for children.
 When you’re done, enjoy some of the family-friendly walks and bike trails of the Whakarewarewa Redwood Forest (more on that in point #5).
-Check out tours that include the Redwoods Tree walk on Viator and Tripadvisor.

 4. See Rotorua’s Sights and Lakes with Rotorua Duck Tours